ogdendavis/midwooferycms/README.md

 The dev script resets the contents of the database on each restart.
 If you want to change the default data that the server starts with, make changes in the `populateDevDatabase` method of src/index.js.

+Run tests with `npm run test`.
+Make sure the database server is running -- can be running via dev, or run it alone as `pg_ctl -D /usr/local/var/postgres start`.

+Can run tests on watch mode with `npm run test:watch`.
+Use with `npm run dev` for test-driven development.

 ## <a id="3"></a>Routes

 ### GET